 - Loose or uneven bolts

-- Unusual noises or vibrations from the pipe
+- Unusual vibration or noise from the joint area

-- Cracks, swelling, or brittleness in the gasket material
+- Cracks, swelling, brittleness, or extrusion in the gasket material

 Preventive Care

-Consistent preventive care extends the life of flange gaskets and improves system reliability.
+Consistent preventive care reduces gasket failures and improves joint reliability.

 | Preventive Measure | Benefit |